dvanmosselbeen/TryHackMe_writeups/empline/README.md

 MariaDB [opencats]>
 ````

-Looking to what tables are there for this Content Management System.
+Looking what tables there are in this database about this `OpenCATS` tool.

 ````commandline
 MariaDB [opencats]> show tables;